chhh/chhh.github.io/src/content/post/2018-05-07-custom-domain-name-with-github-pages.md

-+++
+---
-date = 2018-05-07
+date: "2018-05-07T00:00:00-07:00"
-draft = false
+draft: false
-tags = ["github"]
+header:
-title = "Set up custom domain name with GitHub pages" math = true summary = """
+  caption: ""
-If you host a user/org website on github-pages you might want to change the default `username.github.io` to something nicer, like `username.com`.
+  image: ""
-This is a short instruction how to set up the repo and DNS configuration with your DNS provider to achieve this.
+math: true
-"""
+summary: "\r\nIf you host a user/org website on github-pages you might want to change the\r\ndefault `username.github.io` to something nicer, like `username.com`.\r\nThis is a short instruction how to set up the repo and DNS configuration\r\nwith your DNS provider to achieve this.\r\n"

-[header]
+tags:
-image = ""
+- github
-caption = ""
+title: Set up custom domain name with GitHub pages

-+++
+---

 ## Intro